alanreidt/range-slider-component/README.md

 }
 ```

-Slider will take all free space up — it has `width` or `height` equal to `100%`, depending on orientation.
+Slider will take all free space up — it has a `width` or a `height` equal to `100%`, depending on orientation.

 ## Documentation